cloudnativetrainings/trainings/k1_fundamentals/10_addons-sc-and-restic-etcd-backup/README.md

 Do you want to proceed (yes/no): yes
 ```

-If you now inspect your cluster you see the storage class has been applied and is ready to use.
-To ensure KubeOne is "aware" of the addon a label `kubeone.io/addon: ""` is added:
+If you now inspect your cluster, you see the storage class has been applied and is ready to use.
+To ensure KubeOne is "aware" of the addon, a label `kubeone.io/addon: ""` is added:

 ```bash
 kubectl get sc standard -o yaml